-To bring their voices to their pieces, I decided to try out an idea I had heard about in a summer literacy workshop.
-I recorded each student reading his or her published piece, making sure they had time to read their pieces before the recording so that they were able to read them with good fluency (and memory!).
-After I saved all of the recordings, I used a smartphone app to attach a QR code (those funny black-and-white squares) to each one.
-I printed out the QR codes and added a label to the front of their booklet that said “Scan the QR code to hear the author read the story!”
-It was cute, and students loved it.
+To bring their voices to their pieces, I decided to try an idea I had heard about in a summer literacy workshop.
+I recorded each student reading their published piece, making sure they had time to read their pieces before the recording so that they were able to read them with good fluency (and memory!).
+After I saved all of the recordings, I used a smartphone app to attach a QR code to each one.
+I printed out the QR codes and added a label to the front of their booklet that said, “Scan the QR code to hear the author read the story!”
+Students loved it.
 Parents loved it too!
 It was not only valuable to hear the story, but sweet to capture their child’s six-year-old voice.

 I continue to record students reading each of their published pieces and include the label and QR code on the cover of each piece.
 I save these pieces and package them up in a published-works folder to go home at the end of the year.
 How sweet to have a little library of writings and recordings from a first grader.